 Here is the majority of what I've made (new ones added after publishing this).

-I was having a terrible time holding the yarn with the correct tension while trying to make a stitch.
+rug on 2021-04-19 I was having a terrible time holding the yarn with the correct tension while trying to make a stitch.

 I had found some yarn at a thrift store, which was bulky red and bulky purple acrylic.
 I had bought a skein of #4 purple and #4 blue to practice with, so I decided to combine them all and crochet with my fingers instead of a hook.